 UCI encourages Doctoral students and Master's students to submit their dissertation or thesis electronically via the UMI ETD system.
-All required and optional paper forms need to be submitted to the Graduate Division, 120 Aldrich Hall.
+All required forms need to be submitted to the Graduate Division.
+Please note that students are responsible for certifying that their dissertation or thesis meets the accessibility requirements at time of submission.
 Additional information is available at the Graduate Division website.